 Ren: That's eet, baby!
 Work with me!
 Work with me!

 Stimpy: Don't hate me because I'm beautiful, Ren!

 Ren: Ooh yah!
 That's the kinda suga poppa likes!
 Now suck in that butt!

 Ren: Geeve it to me, Stimpy!
 America wants eet!
 And you got eet!
 You're oozin' weeth eet!
 Drippin' een eet!
 Good good!
 Now, keep off my seat covers!

-When Stimpy is accepting his award, he thanks Ren as both his exercise coach and photo re-toucher with this gem. "...Who, in unison, gave me such a smooth-lookin' butt."
+- When Stimpy is accepting his award, he thanks Ren as both his exercise coach and photo re-toucher with this gem. "...Who, in unison, gave me such a smooth-lookin' butt."

-Later, the two of them are propositioned to pose nude.
+- Later, the two of them are propositioned to pose nude.
 Together.
 And they do so with gusto.

-"Ren & Stimpy's Eencredibly Patheteec Excuse For A Halloween Eesue" has the boys literally working the graveyard shift.
+- "Ren & Stimpy's Eencredibly Patheteec Excuse For A Halloween Eesue" has the boys literally working the graveyard shift.
 It leads to Stimpy showing Ren his tombstone in preparation for "The Big Sleep".
 He asks Ren to show him his, which Ren at first refuses to do.
 When he finally relents, his tombstone reads "I'm Weeth Stupeed" with an arrow pointing to the left.
-It becomes a Crowning Moment of Heartwarming because Ren basically has said in his own way that he wants to be buried alongside Stimpy for all eternity.
+It becomes a Heartwarming Moment because Ren basically has said in his own way that he wants to be buried alongside Stimpy for all eternity.
 Stimpy realizes this and hugs him with an exclamation of "Awwww!" while Ren is embarrassed.

 - Ren grabs Stimpy's cheeks and kisses him on one of them in "Go Bad".